eastlund/gecode-diffn/README.md

 * `x`: IntVarArgs represent the origin coordinates of the hyperrectangle (defined as the lexicographically smallest point).
 Here, hyperrectangle object *i* is represented by the coordinates `x[i*k]`, `x[i*k+1]`, .., `x[i*k+k]`.
 Where `x[i*k]` represents *i*'s coordinate in dimension 0 (or x), `x[i*k+1]` its coordinate in dimension 1 (or y) etc.
 * `l`: IntArgs represent the side-length of the hyperrectangles.
 Here, the side-lengths of a hyperrectangle object *i* is represented by the values `l[i*k]`, `l[i*k+1]`, .., `l[i*k+k]`.
 * `k`: Int represents the dimensionality of the hyperrectangles.

-# Report

-A MSc thesis describing and evaluating the propagator is currently awaiting publication.
-This entry in the readme will later point you to it.

 # Notes